commercialhaskell/stack/doc/list_command.md

 More than one package name can be specified.

-`stack --resolver <snapshot> list` will send to the standard output stream a list of all the packages in the specified snapshot, except those which come with GHC on Unix-like operating systems.
+`stack --snapshot <snapshot> list` will send to the standard output stream a list of all the packages in the specified snapshot, except those which come with GHC on Unix-like operating systems.